Elden Ring Dex Build: Weapons, Armor, & Talisman

 Weapons.

-With that said, let’s first look at all of our Weapon picks for Dex build and their stats comparison:
+Let’s first look at all of my Weapon picks for Dex build and their stats comparison:

 WeaponTypePhysicalMagicFireLightHolyBoost